Combine scenic trips with culinary delights

 Dining on board of panoramic trains

 Enjoying a ride in panoramic trains is one of Switzerland’s most popular tourist activities.
-Dining on your seat can add to this special experience.
+Dining at your seat can add to this special experience.
 Please find the options below:

 - Bernina Express: there’s a minibar with snacks and drinks, that can be served at your seat.
 If you book at least 3 days in advance, you can also arrange for cold platters with regional dishes.
 Apart from that, lunch or dinner is served in the panoramic car to and from Landquart.
 Check the timetable to find out which trains feature this dining option;